-Apple Unveils Apple TV+ — Learn About the New Streaming Service
+Apple TV+ Gets Launch Date & Price — Learn About the New Streaming Service

-Apple finally announced their long-talked about streaming service during a presentation on Monday, March 25 at the Steve Jobs Theater in Cupertino, California.
+Apple announced their long-talked about streaming service during a presentation on Monday, March 25 at the Steve Jobs Theater in Cupertino, California.
+And on September 10, they finally revealed a launch date and subscription price.

 The details are fairly simple for the service, dubbed Apple TV+.
 The “destination for stories” will be an ad-free subscription service which is available On Demand and downloadable for viewing offline.

-Apple executives Zack Van Amburg and Jamie Erlicht began the presentation by unveiling the name of the service as a video began to play featuring Hollywood's biggest and brightest, including: Steven Spielberg, M. Night Shyamalan, Ron Howard, Sofia Coppola, Octavia Spencer, Damien Chazelle, Reese Witherspoon, J.J.
+Apple executives Zack Van Amburg and Jamie Erlicht began the presentation back in March of 2019 by unveiling the name of the service as a video began to play featuring Hollywood’s biggest and brightest, including: Steven Spielberg, M. Night Shyamalan, Ron Howard, Sofia Coppola, Octavia Spencer, Damien Chazelle, Reese Witherspoon, J.J.
 Abrams, Jennifer Anniston, and Hailee Steinfeld.

 As the event proceeded, Spielberg took the the stage to discuss his upcoming project, Amazing Stories, coming from his production company, Amblin.
 He teased that one episode of the show will feature the tale of a World War II pilot who transports through time.